rajpandeygithub/Automated-BiLingual-Complaint-System/README.md

 Open the project folder (`Automated-BiLingual-Complaint-System`) in **Visual Studio Code**.

 #### Step 3: Initialize and Start Docker Containers
+**Note: All necessary libraries are listed in the `requirements.txt` file, making it easy to install dependencies automatically.
+This file is also used in the `docker-compose.yaml` setup to ensure all dependencies are installed when running the project.**

 Run the following commands in your Visual Studio Code terminal to initialize and start the Docker containers for Airflow:

 1. Initialize Airflow: